-If you follow me on Instagram, you know that I’ve been working on a few DIY projects recently.
-Recently, I’ve been obsessing with gold and glitter decorating.
+Lately, I’ve been working on a few DIY projects that involve gold and glitter decor.
 For instance, I covered all my mini pumpkins, pinecones, and acorns with a golden spray paint.
 I ordered this can of spray paint at Amazon a few weeks before and it was enough for creating an entire centerpiece.
 I also updated our table decor collection with a tablecloth, runner, and napkins by Kate Spade New York.
 Finally, I bought some new candles and picked up some fresh flowers for the table.

 Even though my family in Russia does not celebrate Thanksgiving, it’s important for to get in touch with them on this day.
 My parents do not speak English and Ben knows just a few words in Russian, but we always enjoy our Skype conversations.
-Usually, I am translating the entire conversation with exception of a few phrases that my parents know in English and a few words that Ben knows in Russian.
-Somebody recently asked me via Periscope if I miss Russia.
-Actually, I don’t.
-What I do miss though is my parents, my little sister, and my cute doggie Lilu.
-I hope to visit them again after New Years.
+Usually, I am translating the entire conversation with exception of a few phrases that my parents know in English and a few words that Ben knows in Russian, but it’s always a fun experience for all of us.

 Another American tradition that I was not familiar with when I came to the U.S. is winter holiday postcards.
 Russian people never send those, especially with photos of the entire family on a card (in ugly sweaters).
 Russians usually, just get together on New Years Eve and call or text each other on December 31st.
 I knew about the photo tradition from American movies and loved it.
 This year, it will be the first time when we are planning to take photos for our holiday card and I am so excited about it!

 I look forward to hearing about your Thanksgiving traditions and rituals!
 Who are you celebrating with?